0x3van/pwnmap/README.md

 website: [0day.cfd](https://0day.cfd)

 pwnmap lab is an experimental branch of pwnmap.
 Use at your own caution.
+This uses an experimental Breachnet API instead to pinpoint the actual passwords you are looking for.